shi-ang/MakeSurvivalCalibratedAgain/README.md

 }
 ```

-We recommend you use the following to cite `CSD-iPOT` method in your publications (official proceedings will be updated soon):
+We recommend you use the following to cite `CSD-iPOT` method in your publications:
 ```
-pending
+@inproceedings{qi2024toward,
+  title =       {Toward Conditional Distribution Calibration in Survival Prediction}, author =      {Qi, Shi-Ang and Yu, Yakun and Greiner, Russell}, booktitle =   {Advances in Neural Information Processing Systems}, volume =      {37}, year =        {2024}, publisher =   {Curran Associates, Inc.},
+}
 ```